The life of

 Animal Equality’s Work

 Hens used for their eggs suffer immensely.
-Animal Equality’s investigators are working in tandem with our education and corporate outreach departments to help expose cruelty, educate the public, and obtain corporate commitments to ban cages.
+Animal Equality’s team is working to help expose cruelty, inform the public, and obtain corporate or legislative commitments to ban cages.

 International ACHIEVEMENTS